citp/privacy-policy-historical/s/sp/spo/sportswhereiam.com.md

 Further Information about privacy issues in Australia, you can visit the website located at [www.privacy.gov.au](http://www.privacy.gov.au/).

-This is the privacy policy (“Privacy Policy”) of SportsWhereIam Pty.
+This is the privacy policy (“Privacy Policy”) of SportsWhereIAm Pty.
 Ltd.
-(ACN 157 847 928) (“SportsWhereIam”).
+(ACN 157 847 928) (“SportsWhereIAm”).